opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 :math:`i` included and :math:`Ke_{u_{i:N}}` is the kinetic energy from wind with layer :math:`i` included.
 If :math:`TKE_{i:N} \geq PE_{mix_i}` , then layer :math:`i` is considered in the SML, and the computations checks the deeper layer.

 If :math:`TKE_{i:N} > PE_{mix_i}` , then the computation of vertical
 temperature profile is complete.

-At this point, the reservoir surface temperature computations have comple ted, and ResEvap moves on to the next time step.
+At this point, the reservoir surface temperature computations have completed, and ResEvap moves on to the next time step.
 After the final time step, ResEvap reports data in the output reports and returns the results to the Jython processor.